-The Society acknowledges that the proposed heights are consistent with the Bedminster Green Framework (BGF) but we expressed our concern about development up to 10 storeys adjacent to the Green in our response to the BGF.
-The Society considers that the Green is too small to accommodate buildings of this height on its perimeter along with the proposed cluster of taller buildings on the site immediately to the north of Dalby Avenue.
-These buildings will have an overbearing presence upon the small Green and will cast shadow over a significant part of it in the afternoons for much of the year.
+The Society notes that the proposed heights are consistent with the Bedminster Green Framework (BGF).
+However, as we said in our response to the BGF, the Green is too small to accommodate buildings of this height on its perimeter along with the proposed cluster of taller buildings on the site immediately to the north of Dalby Avenue.
+We, therefore, caution against strict adherence to the guidelines in the BGF.
+We would also underline that the BGF is no more than a material consideration in terms of planning law.
+It does not carry the weight of the Development Plan in terms of decision making.
+It has also not been subject to the rigours of a Supplementary Planning Document prepared in accordance with the relevant regulations.
+In the Society's view, the proposed buildings would have an overbearing presence on the small Green and cast shadow over a significant part of it in the afternoons for much of the year.

 Building 1 would be 10 storeys facing Dalby Avenue.
 At the eastern end of the building this would face even taller buildings opposite producing a canyon effect on Dalby Avenue.
-A similar, possibly more pronounced, effect will occur on Hereford Street if high buildings are permitted at this point on plot 1.
+A similar effect will occur on Hereford Street if high buildings are permitted at this point on plot 1.
 At the western end, the proposed building would relate most uncomfortably to the two storey existing houses opposite.
 There has been no attempt to ameliorate this jarring juxtaposition which would have an overbearing, if not overshadowing, impact on the existing houses.

-Building 3 offers the opportunity to make transition from the tall buildings proposed to the north to the traditional residential development south of the railway line.
+Building 3 offers the opportunity to make a transition from the tall buildings proposed to the north to the traditional residential development south of the railway line.
 The BGF encourages a transition from the new to the existing among other things by stepping down in scale.
 However, a seven storey building would not achieve this.
 A three or four storey block of town houses would provide a better transition both in terms of scale and residential type.
 We also consider that the upper storeys of a seven storey building would be more exposed to disturbance from the railway line.